 Skip to content

-Getting Started
+Getting Started with a Package

 At the end of this guide, you will have a finished Flutter package that contains all your Tokens as Dart code.
-Exciting, right?

 Before you start, we assume that you have a few things ready.

-Figma Account
+Figma Credentials

 Terminal window